874bowen/Remotion-Videos/README.md

 # Creating Videos using React.js and uploading them to Cloudinary
 Videos enable us to establish authority and a more personal feel to your message.
 It enables us to connect with the emotional levels of our audience.
 React is a great JavaScript library for describing User Interfaces that change over time.
-To create video content programmatically with React.js we will are going to use an amazing tool called Remotion.
+To create video content programmatically with React.js

+We are going to use an amazing tool called Remotion.

 Let’s explore how we can achieve this.